Just as the first part of the decade,

 2. Frantic comeback against Washington. [ 12.11

 1. Evgeni Malkin injects hope into Pens fans everywhere with an electrifying goal in a victory against the Devils on October 24th.
 This win also propelled the Penguins to first place in the Atlantic Division.
-The Pensblog's "We Are All Witnesses
+The Pensblog's "We Are All Witnesses" post is one of my personal favorites that we've ever done. — VIDEO —

 Five Biggest Goals of 2006-07